 Pain and Tobi takes this a step further.
 While Gaara is what he could have been, Pain is who he could becomeand in Tobi's case out of losing his love interest, something that almost happened during Pain's attack on Konoha.
 Both times it is outright stated that under different circumstances he could have been like them.
 Sasuke too; Naruto himself says that he could've been revenge driven like Sasuke and vowed Konoha's destruction.

-It is made even more of a Tear Jerker when you realize that the very hokage who died to seal away the fox in him is Naruto's father, Minato Namikaze.
+It is very sad when you realize that the very hokage who died to seal away the fox in him is Naruto's father, Minato Namikaze.
 His mother is Kushina Uzumaki, the previous host of the very same demon sealed within Naruto himself.
 It's no wonder the kid's absolutely screwed up.

-Kakashi has this too.
-Imagine it from Naruto's point of view: he has this generally cheerful, constantly tardy teacher who is pretty much a Flat Character in Naruto's eyes, someone he doesn't really think or worry about all that much.
+Kakashi.
+From Naruto's point of view, he has this generally cheerful, constantly tardy teacher who is pretty much a Flat Character in Naruto's eyes, someone he doesn't really think or worry about all that much.
 And now, during the fight with Obito, it turns out that that same tardy, cheery guy who's been protecting Naruto all these years is arguably responsible for creating the main villain of the story, not to mention that he has one of the worst background stories of all the characters in the series.
 And that's pretty impressive, considering this is a Shonen manga, in which generally everyone and their grandmother has a sobstory.

-Shigure from Fruits Basket always seems to be jokingaround, but it turns out he's kind of a Manipulative Bastard.
+Shigure always seems to be jokingaround, but it turns out he's kind of a Manipulative Bastard.
 Tohru's homeroom teacher, who used to date him, called him a "ripple in the water" illustrating this trope perfectly.